Thai international Law Office Thailand

 - A Civil lawsuit can last years (even though nowadays the works of the court is indeed much faster than in the past)

-- A Civil sentence doesn't automatically guarantee that the plaintiff will get compensation without a separate (often difficult and costly) action for the reinforcement of it and, most importantly, he/she won't get anything at all if the defendant has no assets to be seized!
-In other words, apart from our moral scruples, it might often be preferable to seek criminal charges against the perpetrator anytime he/she would have had committed a crime causing the other part economic damage, provided we can show a stable balance of evidence.
+- A Civil sentence doesn't automatically guarantee that the plaintiff will get compensation without a separate (often difficult and costly) action to reinforce it.
+Most importantly, he/she won't get anything if the defendant has no assets to be seized!
+In other words, apart from our moral scruples, it might often be preferable to seek criminal charges against the perpetrator anytime he/she has committed a crime causing the other part economic damage, provided we can show a stable balance of evidence.

 Criminal Charges: